microsoft/pxt-calliope/docs/projects/infection.md

 ## ~

-**Infection** is a distributed game which simulates the propagation of an illness. **The goal is to stop the outbreak before every player dies!**
+**Infection** is a distributed game which simulates the spread of an illness. **The goal is to stop the outbreak before every player dies!**

-* **Number of players:** 1 Master, 4 or more players.
-Each Master and players need a @boardname@ with battery pack.
+* **Number of players:** 1 Master and 4, or more, additional players.
+The Master and all other players need a @boardname@ with battery pack.

-In this game, a master @boardname@ infects a "patient zero" player with the sickness.
-The infected player will be contagious immediately but won't show any sign during the incubation time.
-The sickness gets transmitted when two @boardname@ get close to each other.
+In this game, a Master @boardname@ infects a single, initial player ("patient zero") with the illness.
+The infected player is contagious immediately but won't show any signs sickness during the incubation time.
+The sickness gets transmitted when two @boardname@s get close enough to each other to "contract the disease".
-After the incubation period, the sad face will appear on the screen.
-After the sickness period, the player will eventually die and a skull will display on the screen.
+After the incubation period, a sad face appears on the screen.
+After the sickness period, the player will eventually die and a skull displays on the screen.
 Dead players are out of the game.

-If any player survives the outbreak, the game is won.
-Otherwise try again!
+If at least one player survives the outbreak, the game is won.
+Otherwise, try again!

 ## ~ hint

 **Infection** is an engaging game that will get your students running around.
-We recommend playing it outside to give more space for the students.
+We recommend playing it outside, or in a large open area, to give more space for the activity.

 ## ~

 ## How to play

-Press `A+B` to enter master mode (1 per game).
+Press `A+B` to enter Master mode (there's only one Master in a game).

 Wait for players to be paired.
-The number of paired player will display on screen.
+The number of paired players will display on the screen.
-A letter will appear on the player's screen, this letter is the player's identity.
+When paired, a letter appears on the player's screen, this letter is the player's identity.

-Once all your players are registered, press `A+B` to start the infection game.
+Once all of your players are registered, press `A+B` to start the infection game.
-The game will pick a random player as **patient zero**.
+The game randomly picks a player as **patient zero**.

-A player will transmit the disease if close enough (`RSSI`) and with a certain probability (`TRANSMISSIONPROB`).
+A player will transmit the disease to another player if close enough (detecting a sufficient `RSSI`), and if a certain probability (`TRANSMISSIONPROB`) of disease transfer is reached.
-During the incudation phase (`INCUBATION`), the player does not show any sign of illness (happy face).
+During the incubation phase (`INCUBATION`), the player does not show any sign of illness (happy face).
 After that phase, the player gets sick and shows a sad face on the screen.
-After the sick face, the player dies and a skull shows up.
+After the sick (sad) face, the player dies and a skull shows up.

-Once the game is over, the @boardname@ will show the player id (A,B,C...), health and who infected him.
-The master @boardname@ will show the identity of patient zero.
+Once the game is over, the @boardname@ will show the player's id (`A`, `B`, `C`...), health, and the id of the player who infected them.
+The Master @boardname@ will show the identity of patient zero.

 Icons used in the game:

-* Pairing: IconNames.Ghost
+* Pairing: `IconNames.Ghost`
-* Paired: IconNames.Happy
+* Paired: `IconNames.Happy`
-* Dead: IconNames.Skull
+* Dead: `IconNames.Skull`
-* Sick: IconNames.Sad
+* Sick: `IconNames.Sad`
-* Incubating: IconNames.Confused
+* Incubating: `IconNames.Confused`
-* Healthy: IconNames.Happy
+* Healthy: `IconNames.Happy`

+## Project share

 https://makecode.microbit.org/_gymCJCWPbiDu